 The third method is the cell manufacturing area, also sometimes called the “craftsman’s workshop.”
 Here, one worker—or sometimes a small group—singlehandedly assembles an entire motorcycle.
 As some manufacturers began to garner attention for putting together precision equipment like cameras or wristwatches in this way, Yamaha also introduced this production method around 2010 for certain products.
 Among motorcycle mass-production facilities, this production approach is extremely rare to see.

 Taking Aim and Hitting the Mark

 When assembling an SR400 engine in the cell manufacturing area, every step in the process is performed by a single craftsman.
 Of course, assembling the approximately 600 parts into a complete engine requires more than 600 hand movements.
 These are referred to as “the step number.”
-On the mass-production lines where each person works 1 to 2 minutes on their specific task, the step number varies from 10 to 60 or so.
+On the mass-production lines where each person works 1 to 2 minutes on their specific task, the step number is 00.
 However, in the cell manufacturing section where the SR400 engine is assembled, the step number totals over 600 and it takes even a highly experienced worker one hour to complete everything.